concrete-mixer/concrete-mixer.github.io/concrete-mixer/drafts/omd.md

 What else to say?
 The group most like OMD, at least at inception, was Depeche Mode.
 Aside from OMD supporting Depeche for their famous 101 performance, the two groups weren't really in competition.
 But comparing their trajectories provides an interesting contrast.
 Depeche Mode managed to overcome the loss of their initial songwriter and metamorphose gradually into a transatlantic beacon for angsty teenagers.
 McCluskey and Humphrey, however, never transcended their original raison d'etre.

 So that's the strange story of OMD, trying to have their cake and eat it as experimentalists and pop idols.
 Triumph or catastrophe?
 Ultimately, yes!
-But such are the achievements of their heyday, they remain memorable To This Day.
+But such were their achievements, that their legend lives on To This Day.